 You’ll be able to carry 405 litres of luggage in the Q2’s boot with the rear seats and parcel shelf in place – that’s enough room for a baby stroller and a few soft bags.
-A Mini Countryman, with its 450-litre boot, is slightly more practical, however.
+A Mini Countryman, with its 450-litre boot, is slightly more practical.

-The Q2’s rear seats fold flat in a 60:40 split as standard but a 40:20:40 split is offered as a an optional extra – this option lets you carry a long item poking through from the boot and two rear passengers.
-With all the rear seats folded out of the way you can carry 1,050 litres of luggage – still less than the 1,390-litre Countryman but large enough to carry a bike with its wheels attached.
-Unfortunately, you’ll have to lift the rear headrests up if you want the rear seats to fold completely flat – whichever split-folding seat option you pick.
+The Q2’s rear seats fold flat in a 60:40 split as standard but a 40:20:40 split is offered as an optional extra – this option lets you carry a long item poking through from the boot as well as two rear passengers.
+With all the rear seats folded down and out of the way you can carry 1,050 litres of luggage – still less than the 1,390-litre Countryman but large enough to carry a bike with its wheels attached.

 There’s no boot lip to lift heavy items over and the completely flat floor makes it easy to slide large boxes right up behind the front seats.
 The Q2’s rear bumper does stick out beyond the bootlid some distance so you’ll have to be careful not to scratch the paintwork when you load bulky items.